gitname/sediment-api/README.md

 # Sediment API

-> Hello!
-I wrote the code in this repository as an exercise.
-The exercise prompt was, in summary, to (a) write a Python
+> Welcome to the Sediment API repository!
+I wrote the code in this repository as part of an exercise.
+> The exercise prompt was, in summary, to (a) write a Python script someone could use to extract data records
-> script someone could use to extract data from a CSV file and store that data in a MongoDB database; and (b) create an
+> from a CSV file and store them in a MongoDB database;
-> HTTP API that accepts requests for a single item (identified by its `Sample_ID`) and returns that item in JSON format.
+> and (b) create an HTTP API that someone could use to retrieve a data record in JSON format.

 ## Table of contents